ntomuro/CSC583_2025Fall/README.md

 - Homework #3: :deciduous_tree: Vectors Embeddings and RAG
 - Homework #4: :dog: Ngrams and LM
 - Homework #5: :snail: Text summarization/generation
-- Default Final Project: :jack_o_lantern: Text summarization/generation
+- Default Final Project: :jack_o_lantern: Agentic AI and RAG, plus more

 There will also be a **Final Project** due at the end of the course.